RilDev/Documentation/building-blocks/script-and-labels.md

 }
 ```

-Now, while that object does defines a monogatari script, just by itself it doesn't do anything. **You must use the script function to let monogatari know what's your script**:
+Now, while that object does define a monogatari script, just by itself it doesn't do anything. **You must use the script function to let monogatari know what's your script**:

 ```javascript
 monogatari.script ({